JuanTututi-Ksquare/hms_itk/README.md

 Once you have configured the SU for the project and added your Credentials file to the enviroment variables, you are ready to start the API.

+#### Current state of the Firebase Auth system
+The firebase Auth System will be initialized with the following users:

 ### Starting the API Service